CodyReichert/dotfiles/README.md

 daily.
 My desktop and laptop both run Arch Linux, but all of these should work on any Linux machine.

-_\* Some tweaks may be required._
+_\* Tweaks possibly required._

 # Installation and usage

-The hierarchy and structure of the files in this repo are designed to be installed by the program [GNU Stow](https://www.gnu.org/software/stow/).
+The hierarchy of the files in this repo are designed to be installed by the program [GNUStow](https://www.gnu.org/software/stow/).
 You can run `stow` from the top-level folder and install one or many configuration files.

 To install a configuration file or folder: